IncentivHQ/docs/docs/General/SendTokens.md

 title: Send Tokens
 icon: "arrow-up-right"
 ---
-Token transfers on Incentiv are executed through smart wallets using account abstraction.
+Token transfers on Incentiv are executed through **smart wallets** using **Account Abstraction**.
 This allows for simplified, gas-efficient transactions with support for batch processing and fee sponsorship.
 All transfers are routed through the Incentiv Portal and bundled via the alt mempool, ensuring secure and seamless delivery to the recipient.

 <Steps>
 <Step title="Step 1: Navigate and Click the Send button">

-- Locate the “Send” button in the panel beside your username or the pop-up menu.
+- Locate the **“Send”** button in the panel beside your username or the pop-up menu.
-- Click “Send” to initiate the transfer.
+- Click **“Send”** to initiate the transfer.

 ![Send Tokens](/docs/images/SendTokens1.jpeg)

 **Alternate** **Step: Select a Contact**

-- Navigate to “My Contacts” section in the Incentiv Portal.
+- Navigate to **“My Contacts”** section in the Incentiv Portal.
-- Select the desired contact you wish to send assets to and click “Send“
+- Select the desired contact you wish to send assets to and click **“Send“**

 ![Send Tokens](/docs/images/SendTokens2.jpeg)
 </Step>